BET Her

-BET Her (formerly Centric) is an American basic cable television network owned by Paramount Media Networks.
-The network is a spin-off of BET with a focus on general entertainment targeting African-American women.
+BET Her is an American basic cable television network currently owned by the BET Media Group subsidiary of Paramount Skydance's CBS Entertainment Group.

 The channel originally launched in 1996 as BET on Jazz, a spin-off from BET with a focus on jazz music programming targeting African Americans.
-In 2006, the network was re-positioned as BET J, which carried a broader array of music programming of interest to the demographic (accompanying its sister soul and hip-hop-oriented digital networks).
-In 2009, the network relaunched as Centric, with a focus on lifestyle and music programming targeting an upscale African-American audience.
-In 2014, the network re-positioned its programming to target African-American women, and in 2017, re-branded under its current name.
+By 2006, the network's name was shortened to BET J and was carrying a broader array of music-based, demographic-centric general-interest programming.
+In 2009, the network relaunched as Centric, with a focus on lifestyle and music programming targeting an upscale audience.
+Centric would be re-positioned as a general entertainment brand targeting women by 2014, and in 2017, the network would be relaunched under its current name.

-As of February 2015, approximately 51,829,000 American households (44.5% of households with television) received the network.
+As of November 2023, BET Her is available to approximately 33,000,000 pay television households in the United States; down from its 2017 peak of 51,000,000 households.